-In May 2003, the Community Foundation received its largest donation ever — $1.621 million bequeathed to the organization via the will of a local woman, Ruth Jewell Kennedy Medgyes.
+(updated in 2022) In May 2003, the Outer Banks Community Foundation received its largest donation ever — $1.6 million bequeathed to the organization via the will of a local woman, Ruth Jewell Kennedy Medgyes.
 The Community Foundation invested Ms. Medgyes’s extraordinary bequest into three separate permanent endowment funds for long-term growth and philanthropy.

 While the principal of these endowment funds continues to grow, the earnings have already benefited the Outer Banks tremendously.
-The Milton A. Jewell Grant Fund has awarded almost $224,000 to organizations as diverse as the Lost Colony, the Outer Banks SPCA, and Hatteras Island Meals.
-The Milton A. Jewell Scholarship Fund has awarded more than $200,000 in scholarships, helping more than 100 local students attend college.
-In addition, a portion of Ms. Medgyes’s gift was also used to establish an operating endowment for the Community Foundation.
+The Milton A. Jewell Grant Fund has awarded $524,000 to organizations as diverse as the Lost Colony, the Outer Banks SPCA, Gentle Expert Memory Care (G.E.M.), and Hatteras Island Meals.
+The Milton A. Jewell Scholarship Fund has awarded $500,000 in scholarships, helping more than 100 local students attend college.
+In addition, a portion of Ms. Medgyes’s gift was used to establish an operating endowment for the Community Foundation.

-Yet at the time of this wonderful gift, Ruth was unknown completely to the Community Foundation’s board of directors.
+Yet at the time of this wonderful gift, Ruth was unknown completely to the Community Foundation’s staff or board of directors.

-After moving to the Outer Banks, Ruth led a somewhat frugal life and was not a social gadfly.
-She had contact with some neighbors and a few others but did not socialize much beyond that.
+After moving to the Outer Banks, Ruth led a frugal life.
+She had contact with some neighbors and a few others, but did not socialize much beyond that.
 Friends described her as a petite, unassuming, pleasant woman.

-Jim Wood, a local bank trust officer, was called on by Ruth to help her invest and manage the money that she had saved for retirement.
-While working together to protect and stretch her dollars, one day she informed him that she had inherited a large amount of money.
-She said that she would never be able to spend it all, so she wanted to give it away and needed his help.
+Ruth called on Jim Wood, a local bank trust officer, to help her invest and manage the money that she had saved for retirement.
+On one particular day, while working together to protect and stretch her dollars, Ruth informed Jim that she had inherited a large amount of money.
+She said that she would never be able to spend it all, so she wanted to give it away and she needed his help.

-Wood was tasked with finding organizations and individuals needing financial help and who were worthy of a helping hand.
-Over the next few years, according to research done by the late David Stick, Ward said that she gave about $350,000 to $400,000 to various causes and individuals.
-She wanted no one to know of her inheritance or that she was providing the monetary gifts.
+Wood was tasked with finding worthy organizations and individuals who needed financial help.
+Over the next few years, according to research done by the late David Stick, Wood said that $350,000 to $400,000 of the inheritance was donated by Ruth to various causes and individuals.
+She wanted no one to know of her inheritance or that she was the source of these monetary gifts.

-Among the recipients were Hotline, the Community Foundation, Kitty Hawk Police Department, and various individuals such as a young woman who had to quit college so she could work to support herself and child following a divorce.
-According to Ward, the anonymous checks made it possible for her to finish her education and included a little extra for spending money.
+Among the recipients were Outer Banks Hotline, the Outer Banks Community Foundation, the Kitty Hawk Police Department, and various individuals (such as a young woman who had to quit college so she could work to support herself and child following a divorce).
+According to Wood, the anonymous checks made it possible for the young woman to finish her education.
 A restaurant employee who fell on bad times was given several thousand dollars to help him get back on his feet.
 And there was the check for $25,000 to a hospital to pay a bill for a friend who could have never paid the debt.

 In 2005, Stick attempted to write a biography of the donor based on information gleaned from those who knew her during the 20-odd years that she resided in Southern Shores.
-But Ruth was a private woman who shared little of her life story and left much to the imagination.
+But Ruth was a private woman who shared little of her life story, leaving much to the imagination.